regularlabs/regularjs/README.md

 ## loadUrl

-Converts a string with HTML code to 'DOM' elements.
+Loads a url with optional POST data and optionally calls a function on success or fail.

 #### Syntax